nayanrashed/nayanrashed/README.md

 # 💫 About Me:
-👷‍♂️ Civil Engineer | 💻 MERN Stack Developer | 🐍 Python Enthusiast
+👷‍♂️ Civil Engineer | 💻 Front End Web Developer | 🐍 Python Enthusiast

 Hello there! 👋 I'm Rashed Mahamud Nayan, a passionate civil engineer with a flair for coding and a strong love for technology.
 While my professional background lies in the world of civil engineering, my heart beats to the rhythm of coding languages.
 I distinguished myself as a Problem Solver.